loicpetit/blog/src/content/posts/2024/hugo-blog/new-hugo-blog.md

 series_weight: 1
 ---

-Hello there, my first posts on this blog will be how I created the blog using Hugo.
+Hello there!
+My first posts on this blog will be how I created the blog using Hugo.
 Below are the step to initiate the blog.

 ## Official documentation